adithwip/personal-blog/_posts/why-we-use-react-hooks-usestate.md

 }
 ```

-Now we finally use the useState API.
-Notice we have to elements inside what useState returns as an array. favoriteFood and setFavoriteFood.
-We can also call it accessor and mutator (adopting from other programming language concepts).
+Now we finally use the `useState API`.
+Notice we have to elements inside what `useState` returns as an array. `favoriteFood` and `setFavoriteFood`.
+We can also call it `accessor` and `mutator` (adopting from other programming language concepts).

-The accessor (favoriteFood) is where React useState stores the state for us.
-The mutator (setFavoriteFood) is what React useState gave to us for the function we can **trigger to update our state** in the accessor.
-And after we trigger state update with setFavoriteFood, now favoriteFood will hold our **new value of the state**.
+The accessor (favoriteFood) is where `React useState` stores the state for us.
+The mutator (setFavoriteFood) is what `React useState` gave to us for the function we can **trigger to update our state** in the accessor.
+And after we trigger state update with `setFavoriteFood`, now `favoriteFood` will hold our **new value of the state**.

-Okay, what the difference then with our previous approach?
-With a simple variable with a let keyword.
+Okay, what the ***difference*** then with our previous approach?
+With a simple variable with a `let` keyword before?

-That's where React useState is performing the difference.
-React useState **has a mechanism** that will tell React to always updating the render on every state update.
-Because after we trigger setFavoriteFood, the state inside favoriteFood is updated, then we need something to work for us to update the DOM with the current updated state we have.
+That's where `React useState` is performing the difference. `React useState` **has a mechanism** that will tell React to always updating the render on every state update.
+Because after we trigger `setFavoriteFood`, the state inside `favoriteFood` is updated, then we need something to work for us to update the `DOM` with the current updated state we have.
 And voila!
 What we type on the input, is immediate shows on the render.
-Thanks, React useState!
+Thanks, `React useState`!

-It concludes the sole reason why we really need React useState to manage our internal state in a React component.
+It concludes the sole reason why we really need `React useState` to manage our internal state in a React component.
 Because we are provided with a built-in mechanism inside the API to control the rerender on every state update.

 But, what if we don't want to trigger rerender when we store something and later change it?
-That's the job for React useRef.
+That's the job for `React useRef`.
 Maybe we can talk about it in another blog post 😋